Majid-dev/end-to-end-automation/README.md

 # end-to-end-automation
 This repository contains an end-to-end automation project that deploys on AWS using Terraform, Packer, Ansible, and Jenkins.
 The project creates an AMI image using Packer with Ansible installed on it and then Terraform deploy required resources on AWS to host Jenkins Server.
-During initializing EC2 instance, required Ansible playbook files for Jenkins Installation and Configuration is cloned from [Install-jenkins](https://github.com/Majid-dev/install-jenkins) repository and executed.
+During initializing EC2 instance, required Ansible playbook files for Jenkins Installation and Configuration is cloned from [Install-jenkins](https://github.com/Majid-dev/install-jenkins) repository and executed by Ansible.

 ## Project Structure
 - The `packer` directory contains the Packer configuration file (`aws-ami-builder.json`) to create the custom AMI image.

 - The `modules` directory contains the Terraform modules (`alb, asg, launch-template, security-group, target-group, vpc`) required for provisioning whole infrastructure.

-- The `.github` directory contains the Github Action files (`terraform-plan.yml` , `terraform-apply.yml`) that defines the pipeline for the infrastructure.
+- The `.github` directory contains the Github Action files (`terraform-plan.yml` , `terraform-apply.yml`) that defines the pipeline for the infrastructure deployment.

 ## Prerequisites